 Cryptomuseum tells us: “William Gordon Welchman (1906 – 1985) was a British mathematician, university professor and (later an) author.
 During World War II he was a codebreaker at Bletchley Park (BP) where he became the head of Hut Six.
 After the war, he moved to the United States and became a US citizen.”
-Presumably because he was offered a better job?
+Presumably because he was offered a better paid job?

 bbc.com, headline: “Prime Minister Margaret Thatcher was warned a World War Two codebreaker had become a security threat 40 years after his “influential” work.”